nestedkernel/veri-funky/model/memory.md

 to our "memory" assembly.
 Our hardware is making it hard to reason about memory;
 CPUs are large complicated things with lots of inherent non-determinism.

-Normal CFPGAs (Field Programmable Gate Arrays), on the other hand, are comparatively simple to reason about.
+Normal FPGAs (Field Programmable Gate Arrays), on the other hand, are comparatively simple to reason about.
 In the simplest case, we can think of them as lots of configurable LUTs (lookup tables), which are functions in the set `[BitVect{X} -> BitVect{X}]` (with `X` a bit width).
 We can select which